serafm/odoo/README.md

 manage, and version-control my code.
 To break down the problem into manageable parts, I divided it into sub-problems.
 Initially, I focused on establishing a secure connection to the server by developing a dedicated class.
-Subsequently, I implemented a separate class to handle the connection to the database.
+Then, I implemented a separate class to handle the connection to the database.
 Finally, I created a class specifically designed to fetch the required data.

 ####  Challenges
 I successfully developed the necessary classes and functions for seamless integration and efficient data retrieval.
-However, I encountered a minor setback when attempting to establish a connection with a demo instance database.
+However, I encountered a minor setback when attempting to establish a connection with a demo instance database through the runbot.
 Despite this obstacle, I remained determined to find a solution.
 Although I wasn't able to test the code with a demo Odoo instance database and fetch data in this particular case, I gained invaluable knowledge about the Odoo API and its vast potential.
 This experience helped me acquire